OriHoch/docker-machine-server/scripts/KAMATERA-CLUSTER.md

 * Default > Catalog Apps > Launch nfs-client-provisioner chart:
     * Set the following values:
         * `nfs.server=x.x.x.x`
+          * using above installation steps, this should be the private IP of the main docker machine
+          * you can get the IP from Kamatera console
         * `nfs.path=/srv/default`
+    * Launch

 ## Install private Docker registry